Columbia, SC Slip and Fall Lawyers Guiding Victims Through Fall Injury Claims

-Homeowners and business owners in South Carolina have a legal responsibility to not only keep their properties and businesses safe but to warn visitors or customers should a hazard exist.
+After all, homeowners and business owners in South Carolina have a legal responsibility to not only keep their properties and businesses safe but to also let visitors or customers know should a hazard exist.
 If a hazard exists and the owner doesn’t have the time or funding to fix it, they need to place adequate warning signs or block off the area until it can be fixed.
 Owners must also fix hazards within a reasonable amount of time.
 This period will be determined by the court when a slip and fall claim is filed.

-Property owners must also regularly inspect their properties for defects or hazards which may exist.
+Property owners must also regularly inspect their properties for defects or hazards that may exist.
 If a property owner claims that they did not know about a broken stairwell, for instance, it may be decided by the court that the owner should have known about it given the time frame.
-That property owner may be able to be held liable for injuries because they should have inspected the property and consequently fixed the hazard.
+That property owner may be able to be held responsible for injuries after a liability investigation because they should have inspected the property and consequently fixed the hazard.

-How Can Solomon Law Group Provide You With the Representation You Deserve?
+How Can Solomon Law Group, LLC Provide You With the Representation You Deserve?